A Textbook Strategy to Reduce Cover Price Shock

 Luckily, I was on a scholarship and I didn’t have to worry about the funds coming out of my pocket per se (although they did take a chunk out of my financial aid refund).
 Several of my classmates weren’t as fortunate, and they spent the duration of their collegiate career complaining about textbook prices at the start of each semester.

 Over time, I figured out how to minimize costs.
 That was more than 10 years ago, and I’ve discovered so many more cost-saving options available nowadays that weren’t around when I was a student.
 So, whether you’ll be buying textbooks for the first time this semester or for the umpteenth time as a seasoned college student, keep these cost-cutting tips in mind:

 Never settle for the price you find at the campus bookstore.
 Explore other options, like the local discount book retailer or Amazon, to find the lowest prices.
-Gray’s Bookstore was the preferred off-campus retailer of USF students, and they always had better deals.
-Plus, students were allowed to write post-dated checks to secure the textbooks they need until financial aid refunds hit their bank account.
+Gray’s Bookstore was the preferred off-campus retailer of students at my school, and they always had better deals.
+Plus, students were allowed to write post-dated checks to secure the textbooks they needed until financial aid refunds hit their bank account.

 We didn’t have this luxury when I was a student, but I’ve done a bit of research on textbook rentals, and it’s a great way to cut costs.
 What’s even better is that you may not have to go online to reserve a rental (shipping costs are usually covered).
 Your campus bookstore may offer this option.